yclim95/active_record_migration_ex/README.md

 > User will execute only "**ruby todo.rb**" to run your app.

-    7.1) Explore and try to understand the framework.
-Figure out what defines controller, models and views.
-    7.2) Observe the demo codes and figure out how they require one another.
+    7.1) Explore and try to understand the framework, observe the structure.
+(See Tips) 7.2) Observe the demo codes and figure out how they require one another.
     7.3) Once done, begin your coding.

+>**TIP**:
+>
+> There is one missing folder for database migration.
+> Perhaps you can check out your past homework in regards of the missing folder.

 <br />
 8) Once done, perform your last "git push" to your repo.